DoTheEvo/selfhosted-apps-docker/kopia_backup/readme.md

 ### VSS snapshots

 Volume Shadow Copy Service freezes the state of the disk in time and makes this snapshot available to use.
-This is what allows backup of files that are in use.<br>
+This is what allows backup of open files that are in use.<br>
 [Here's some youtube video on VSS.](https://youtu.be/RUwocwP2ilI?t=85)

 To make use of this feature edit `kopia_backup_scipt.ps1` changing